Arjun-K-Varkey/realaicheck.github.io/diagram.md

 ---
-layout: paget
+layout: page
-itle: Example Page with Diagram
+title: Example Page with Diagram
 ---

 ## How It Works